Introduction

 Frequently Asked Questions

-First load requires internet, but after caching you can often play without reloading.
+The first load requires internet connection but after caching, you can play offline without wifi for free.

-Yes — browser version includes touch controls and runs smoothly on most devices.
+Yes — The browser version is touch-enabled and operates smoothly on most gadgets.

 Does it work on low-end PCs?